Ignacio Bahamondes: Ultimate Fighting Championship

 Bahamondes faced John Makdessi on April 10, 2021, at UFC on ABC 2.
-At the weigh-ins, Ignacio Bahamondes weighed in at 156.75 pounds, 0.75 pound over the lightweight non-title fight limit.
+At the weigh-ins, Bahamondes weighed in at 156.75 pounds, 0.75 pounds over the lightweight non-title fight limit.
 The bout proceeded at a catchweight and Bahamondes was fined 20% of his individual purse, which went to Makdessi.
 Bahamondes lost the bout via split decision.

 He made his sophomore appearance in the organization against Roosevelt Roberts at UFC on ESPN 29 on August 21, 2021.
 He won the fight via knockout five seconds before the ending bell in the third round.
-The finish earned him a Performance of the Night bonus award.
+The finish earned him his first Performance of the Night bonus award.

 Bahamondes faced Rong Zhu at UFC Fight Night: Makhachev vs. Green on February 26, 2022.
 He won the bout via submission in the third round.

 Bahamondes was scheduled to face Ľudovít Klein on July 30, 2022, at UFC 277.
-However, Bahamondes pulled out on July 15, 2022.
+However, Bahamondes pulled out of the bout on July 15.

-Bahamondes is scheduled to face Nikolas Motta on April 8, 2023, at UFC 287.
+Bahamondes was scheduled to face Nikolas Motta on April 8, 2023, at UFC 287.
+However, Motta pulled out in late March due to a cut on his head and was replaced by Trey Ogden, with the bout taking place at a catchweight of 160 pounds.
+Bahamondes won the bout via unanimous decision.

+Bahamondes was rescheduled to face Ľudovít Klein on August 5, 2023, at UFC Fight Night 226.
+He lost the fight via unanimous decision.

+Bahamondes faced Christos Giagos on April 6, 2024, at UFC Fight Night 240.
+He won by a head kick knockout in the first round.
+This fight earned him another Performance of the Night award.

+Bahamondes faced Manuel Torres on September 14, 2024, at UFC 306.
+He won the fight by technical knockout in the first round.
+This fight earned him his second straight Performance of the Night award.

+Bahamondes faced Jalin Turner on March 8, 2025, at UFC 313.
+He won the fight via a triangle choke submission in the first round.
+This fight earned him a third straight Performance of the Night award.

+Bahamondes faced Rafael Fiziev on June 21, 2025, at UFC on ABC 8.
+He lost the fight by unanimous decision.